 Members of the 22 Indirect Purchaser State Classes have been, and continue to be, represented by a number of law firms led by the Court-appointed “Lead Class Counsel”: Trump, Alioto, Trump & Prescott LLP, 2280 Union Street, San Francisco, CA 94123.
 If you are a member of the 22 Indirect Purchaser State Classes, you do not have to pay IPP Counsel separately.
 IPP Counsel will seek compensation by asking the Court for a share of the settlement proceeds.
 If you want to be represented by your own lawyer, and have that lawyer appear in court for you in this case, you may hire one at your own expense.

-The deadline to file objections with the Court is May 29, 2020:
+The deadline to file objections has passed.

 No. An opportunity to exclude yourself from the 2016 Settlements was already provided.
 You may not exclude yourself from the Amended Settlements.

 The Court is scheduled to hold a Fairness Hearing to reconsider its approval of the 2016 Settlements as amended by the Amendments thereto at 2:00 p.m. on July 8, 2020, at the United States Courthouse, Courtroom 6, 2nd Floor, 1301 Clay Street, Oakland, CA 94612.
 The hearing may be moved to a different date or time without additional notice, so you should check this website for current information.

 At this hearing, the Court will consider whether the 2016 Settlements as amended are fair, reasonable, and adequate.
 The Court will also consider the reduced request for attorneys’ fees.
 If there are objections or comments, the Court will consider them at this time.
 After the hearing, the Court will decide whether to approve the 2016 Settlements as amended by the Amendments thereto, and the request for attorneys’ fees.
 We do not know how long these decisions will take.